onzfonz/comp227/src/content/7/en/part7d.md

 ### Source maps

-Let's extract the click handler into its own function and store the previous value of the counter in its own <i>values</i> state:
+Let's extract the click handler into its own function and store the previous value of the counter in its own `values` state:

 ```js
 const App = () => {